I am impelled not to squeak like a grateful and frightened mouse, but to roar...

-Eddie wakes up, alone, and goes back to his car, only to discover that his attackers have left a Grimm scythe drawn on the hood in Eddie's blood.
+Monroe wakes up, alone, and goes back to his car, only to discover that his attackers have left a Grimm scythe drawn on the hood in Monroe's blood.

 At the station, Nick discovers that Marty paid $1,200 to Salazar in car repairs and they decide to talk to the man's father.
 The landlord lets them in when there's no answer to their knock, and they discover that Marty is a hoarder.
 Looking around, the officers discover that Marty is burning incense to cover the smell of something worse, and find Marty's father, dead for at least two days.
 Nick figures that when his father died, Marty may have felt he was free at last.

 Mason is at his office when Marty comes in and tells him to leave Natalie alone.
 The lawyer wonders if he wants to die and says that Marty doesn't ever tell him what to do because that's the way of the world.
 Marty steps forward for a moment but Mason advances on him and Marty cowers on the ground as the lawyer dismisses him as a loser.
 Marty sees Mason as his father, grabs a bookend, and savagely attacks him.